Justworks stock

 Frequently asked questions

-- Is Justworks still a private company?
+- Is Justworks a public or private company?

 - What is Justworks's valuation?

 - Justworks's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 - Can I sell my Justworks stock?